MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1003-Civil-Money-Penalties-Assessments-Exclusions/subpart-A-General-Provisions/section-1003.110.md

 (3) Differentials in coinsurance and deductible amounts as part of a benefit plan design (as long as the differentials have been disclosed in writing to all beneficiaries, third party payers and providers), to whom claims are presented;

 (4) Incentives given to individuals to promote the delivery of preventive care services where the delivery of such services is not tied (directly or indirectly) to the provision of other services reimbursed in whole or in part by Medicare or an applicable State health care program.
-Such incentives may include the provision of preventive care, but may not include -
+Such incentives may include the provision of preventive care, but may not include—

 (i) Cash or instruments convertible to cash; or